byterubpay/byterub-site/_posts/2017-03-12-overview-and-logs-for-the-dev-meeting-held-on-2017-03-12.md

 **\<fluffypony>** before I get to hyc's question
 **\<moneromooo>** That seems to assume a non adversarial system.
 **\<bigreddmachine>** fluffypony: so a fork lets you make sure it's compatible for everything to date, but if a corner case came up later, the old version wouldn't matter?
-**\<fluffypony>** since vtnerd is playing around with the library stuff (conceptually), any objection to him working on this? we kinda want the library stuff for the lightweight remote wallet tool (ie. open-source MyMonero-like stuff)
+**\<fluffypony>** since vtnerd is playing around with the library stuff (conceptually), any objection to him working on this? we kinda want the library stuff for the lightweight remote wallet tool (ie. open-source MyByteRub-like stuff)
 **\<fluffypony>** bigreddmachine: if you don't do it at a fork height then the old version might be widely deployed
 **\<bigreddmachine>** yep, okay makes sense, thanks
 **\<Slack> \<nanoakron>** moneromooo I’m not seeing any INFO messages about ‘synchronised OK’ or ‘new block candidate’ etc. at log-level 1